Learn more about the process

 - Total EU funding available for third parties: EUR 2.000.000

-Procedure of the open call for micro grants
+Open call for micro grants in 5 steps

 Documents to download

-Approximately one month after a cut-off date the applicant SME will receive a notification stating the outcome of the evaluation, including a short evaluation summary of micro grant proposal.
-If the evaluation for a micro grant is successful, the applicant SME will receive an invitation to negotiate a mono-beneficiary grant agreement (GA) with the coordinator of the KET4CP project.
+Approximately one month after a cut-off date, you, as an applicant SME, will receive a notification on the outcome of the evaluation.
+If the evaluation for a micro grant is successful, you will receive an invitation to sign a grant agreement with the coordinator of the KET4CP project.

 Frequently Asked Questions